map-nerd-peter/covid19-linear-plot/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-* This tool shows a linear fit of logarithmic COVID-19 (Coronavirus) historical data from Johns Hopkins University, with analysis of exponential growth parameters.
-It is useful for analyzing the start of the Covid-19 Pandemic at the country-level or at province/state level.
+* This tool shows a linear fit graph of logarithmic COVID-19 (Coronavirus) historical data from Johns Hopkins University, and can analyze exponential growth.
+It is useful for analyzing the Covid-19 Pandemic at the country-level or at province/state level.

-* Example of South Korea COVID-19 cases in late April, 2020 (__Click to view Enlarged Image__).
-South Korea's Curve is Very Flat!
+* Example of South Korea COVID-19 cases in late April, 2020 (very flat curve) __(Click to view Enlarged Image):__

 ![South Korea](example_plots/South_Korea_Late_April_2020.png "Click to see enlarged South Korea plot image")

 * It analyzes the COVID-19 ((SARS-CoV-2) time series data provided by Johns Hopkins University Center for Systems Science and Engineering (https://github.com/CSSEGISandData/COVID-19).
-This tool runs in Python command line and it calculates exponent b value to indicate the level of steepening or flattening of the curve (N=Ce^(bt)) at different time periods, daily reproductive rate, and population doubling time.
-Different start and end times can be added to visualize the steepness or flatness of the curve different time periods.
+This tool runs in Python command line and it calculates exponent b value to indicate the level of steepening or flattening of the curve (N=Ce^(bt)) at different time periods, estimated daily reproductive rate, and population doubling time.
+Different start and end times can be added to visualize the steepness or flatness of the curve at different time periods.

 * This tool builds on the statistical calculations and plotting analysis of [Valeriu Predoi's Covid-19 Exponential Phase tool](https://github.com/valeriupredoi/COVID-19_LINEAR/blob/master/README.md#Introduction).